neuroradiology/TinyVoxel/README.md

 TinyVoxel
 =========
-by Kaj Toet (kvto et at gm ail d ot com)
+by Kaj Toet (kvtoet at gm ail d ot com)

 A voxelrenderer made with LibGDX supporting desktop, Android and browser. iOS is untested.
 Ouya support is buggy, due to the small depth buffer.